MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Results

 \section{Results}

 With the methods described in the preceding section we can examine the MiniBooNE LEE in the context of a 3+1 sterile neutrino model, both with the MiniBooNE data alone and together with the MicroBooNE electron-neutrino data.
 We show the no-oscillation SM prediction as a dashed purple line in Figure~\ref{fig:osc_ex}.
 In the SM case the MiniBooNE prediction lies substantially below the data in the electron-neutrino channel.
-For MicroBooNE, the data lie scattered above and below the SM prediction, in part due to the small sample size.
+For the MicroBooNE CCQE analysis, the data lie scattered above and below the SM prediction, in part due to the small sample size.
+For the MicroBooNE inclusive analysis, the data lie below the SM prediction across most of the energy range.
 The disparity between the data and SM prediction in MiniBooNE shows the inability of the SM to accommodate the MiniBooNE low energy excess in the electron-neutrino data while remaining in agreement with the MiniBooNE muon-neutrino data.